jjdestef3/Getting-Cleaning-Data-Project/README.md

 # Getting-Cleaning-Data-Project
-Final project for Getting and Cleaning Data Coursera Class
+This reposotory contains the final project for Getting and Cleaning Data, a Coursera course.

+---